ikwabia/Analysing_mydata/README.md

 ## How much have i spent so far and the average spent?

 ## What is the highest and the lowest purchased made?
+To answer these questions and explore other insights of the data,click https://colab.research.google.com/github/ikwabia/Analysing_mydata/blob/main/Purchase_analysis.ipynb